The Need For Patchbays

 One situation you would use half-normaling jacks for is when you want to have two completely different EQ settings on your single vocal track during different parts of your song.
 It would be too tough and slow to change the EQ back and forth during the mix so you can have two separate channels with lead vocals, EQ them differently, and just mute the one not being used during different sections of the mixdown.
 This also allows you to have different effects on your instruments during different sections.

 One final note about patchbay models.
-Most of the bays I have described use balanced 1/4" jacks.
+Most of the bays I have described use balanced 1/4″ jacks.
 You can also buy patchbays that instead use balanced TT jacks (tiny telephone), which are smaller and allow you to have many more patchpoints on each row.
-While most commercial studios use them for this reason, it may be expensive to buy the correct TT-to-1/4" cables to utilize this, so consider the additional cost for cabling before buying one of these patchbays.
+While most commercial studios use them for this reason, it may be expensive to buy the correct TT-to-1/4″ cables to utilize this, so consider the additional cost of cabling before buying one of these patchbays.